JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **A giraffe is able to clean its ears with its own tongue**.
+And here is a just a random fact -  **Printed on the tablet being held by the Statue of Liberty is July IV, MDCCLXXVI**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 02 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 03 Sep, 2025.</sub>